diogoff/trackml-100/README.md

 The x,y,z position of each hit is brought into a new column named _position_.

-Now comes the first of two _group by_ operations that are central to this approach:
+Now comes the first of several operations that are central to this approach:

 * For each particle, we create a sequence of _detector ids_ that the particle goes through (see above for the definition of _detector id_).